Vyral/christal-johnson/_posts/2022-04-01-a-couple-recent-clients-share-their-experience.md

 Today I’m having a quick visit with Mr. and Mrs. Robinson about their experience working with my team:

-*“I’ve never bought a home before.
+*"I’ve never bought a home before.
 That’s a little bit scary.
 It was nice to have all my questions answered.
 It was very easy, and I felt very confident in the information I was getting.”*&nbsp;

-*"We really enjoyed the house-buying process.
+They mentioned: *"We really enjoyed the house-buying process.
 I’ve heard it can be anxiety-filled, but I didn’t feel that.”*

 **Thanks to these great clients for trusting us to help them buy their first property.** We look forward to helping them in the future.